Home College Education New Gates-funded fee objectives to put a price on a education college

 Congress has already entertained this idea with the PROSPER Act.
 This higher education bill would have ended access to federal student loans for students enrolled in programs with low loan repayment rates.

-Democratic senators such as Elizabeth Warren of Massachusetts have co-sponsored the College Transparency Act.
+Democratic senators like Elizabeth Warren of Massachusetts co-sponsored the College Transparency Act.
 The act permits the federal government to collect earnings data on graduates from specific college programs and majors.

-Republican Sen. Lamar Alexander of Tennessee, chairman of the Senate Education Committee, wants to rewrite the Higher Education Act to collect program-level outcomes.
+Republican Sen. Lamar Alexander of Tennessee, the Senate Education Committee chairman, wants to rewrite the Higher Education Act to collect program-level outcomes.

 Even President Donald Trump has joined the higher education accountability bandwagon, signing an executive order requiring the College Scorecard to publish program-level average earnings and loan repayment rates.